JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/end_to_end_visual_control.md

 Use standard ROS 2 topics for direct communication with the simulation.

-⚠️ Even when using ROS 2-direct, you must still import `WebGUI` if you want visualization.

 #### ROS 2 Topics

 - `/cam_f1_left/image_raw` - Subscribe to this topic to receive the camera image.
 Message type: `sensor_msgs/msg/Image`